tehmaze/ansi/README.md

     >>> print ''.join(map(str, msg))
     ...

-If you prefer to use American English in stead:
+If you prefer to use American English instead:

     >>> from ansi.color import ...